 Table A1.1 compares survey data estimates with administrative data with the view of verifying the authenticity of survey data which is used to estimate the associations between fiscal measures and welfare.
 The survey estimate for personal income tax is less than the one reported in the administrative data.
 This can be attributed to some households misreporting their earnings, the survey data not capturing top income earners and the fact that we only capture tax on employees and self-employed leaving out other sources of PIT such as residential rental income tax, advance tax and digital Service tax among others.
 Similarly, VAT estimates of from survey data are lower than those reported in administrative data partly due to difficulty of capturing VAT on imported goods and services.

 The amounts on transfers both direct and in-kind are generally close to those reported in the administrative data except TVET & VTC.
-Despite the low figure for TVET&VTC, the programs involved are small and are unlikely to affect the results significantly.
-The inpatient and out-patient capture 30 to 50 percent of the administrative data, respectively.
+Despite the low figure for TVET&VTC, the programmes involved are small and are unlikely to affect the results significantly.
+The inpatient and out-patient capture 30 to 50 per cent of the administrative data, respectively.
 The lower figure for out-patient could reflect the fact that the 2022KCHS did not have information on individuals using out-patient and in-patient service necessitating simulation of this information from KIHBs 2015/16 survey data, which probably underestimates the number of persons utilizing the out-patient and inpatient services.
 Also, for health, we were unable to collect budget data by type of service because much of the budget is at the county rather than national level and thereby use unit cost estimates calculated in 2011, before the decentralization, by Flessa, et.al.
 (2011) and inflate them by the CPI to 2022/16.
 The survey estimates for 2022 are likely to be low if this underestimates the unit cost for 2022.
 The subsidy values in the survey also underestimate the administrative figures.

 Table A1.1: Comparison of Survey Data and Administrative Data